KwameTaylor/bachelorette-predictor/README.md

 ---

-### Big thanks to the following resources for education and inspiration:
+### Big thanks to the following resources for resources, education, and inspiration:
 * The <a href="https://codeup.com/">Codeup</a> data science curriculum
 * <a href="https://abc.com/shows/the-bachelorette">ABC's The Bachelorette!</a>
 * The <a href="https://bachelor-nation.fandom.com/wiki/Bachelor_Nation_Wiki">Bachelor Nation Wiki</a>